capnrefsmmat/regressinator/README.md

 population, fit a model to that data, and simulate data from the model.
 If the fitted model is misspecified, we can simulate data from the model (where it is *correctly* specified), and make a lineup to compare the fitted model’s diagnostics to null diagnostics.
+And we can obtain the population sampling distribution of the misspecified model’s estimates.

 Here’s a simple regression example: